 For some women, the realization that they participated in behavior or relationships that could be categorized as lesbian caused them to deny or conceal it.
 Other women, however, embraced the distinction and used their uniqueness to set themselves apart from heterosexual women and gay men.

+The varied meanings of lesbian since the early 20th century has prompted some historians to revisit historic relationships between women before the wide usage of the word was defined by erotic proclivities.
+Discussion from historians caused further questioning of what qualifies as a lesbian relationship.
 Female homosexuality has not received the same negative response from religious or criminal authorities as male homosexuality or adultery has throughout history.
 Whereas sodomy between men, men and women, and men and animals was punishable by death in Britain, acknowledgment of sexual contact between women was nonexistent in medical and legal texts.
 The earliest law against female homosexuality appeared in France in 1270

 During the 17th through 19th centuries, a woman expressing passionate love for another woman was fashionable, accepted, and encouraged.
 These relationships were termed romantic friendships, Boston marriages, or "sentimental friends", and were common in the U.S., Europe, and especially in England.